Seb0pf0/PT-NewPouFumetti/README.md

  For now this is mod is worked on only by Seba

-Since the bank file is too big for Github just use the vanilla pt one

-Be sure to place it in datafiles/sound/Desktop
+the game uses the cheesed up! bank files, so just get the banks from 0.6